Professional chainsaws aren't made for everyone.

-Farm and ranch chainsaws introduce a new style to the mix - top handle models.
-These chainsaws are usually smaller than rear handle models and are easier to operate.
+Farm and ranch chainsaws introduce a new style to the mix: top handle models.
+These chainsaws are usually smaller and easier to operate than rear handle models.

 Look for a chainsaw with a balanced body design.
-A long, narrow body layout with the engine situated inline, directly behind the cutting bar is the most balanced style.
+The most balanced style features a long, narrow body layout with the engine situated inline.

 This is an important feature for folks who use their chainsaws for extended periods of time.
 The balanced body is easier to hold evenly, even after an hour of cutting.

-Two year professional warranties on power equipment are not easy to find, considering the demands put on them by their owners and operators.
-This should provide peace of mind while using your chainsaw in extreme settings.
+Two-year professional warranties on power equipment are not easy to find, considering the demands put on them by their owners and operators.
+This warranty provides peace of mind while using your chainsaw in extreme settings.